Benjasco/Apply-Filters-to-SL-Queries/README.md

 ![after hours failed login attempts](https://github.com/user-attachments/assets/f385111d-4797-4bc1-aa81-a6b5c89f4764)

-he first part of the screenshot before the table is my query, and the second part is a portion of the output from my query.
+The first part of the screenshot before the table is my query, and the second part is a portion of the output from my query.
 This query filters for failed login attempts that occurred after my organization closing hour (18:00).
 First, I started by selecting all data from the log_in_attempts table.
 Then, I used a WHERE clause with an AND operator to filter my results to output only failed login attempts that occurred after 18:00.
 The first condition login_time > '18:00', filters for the login attempts that occurred after 18:00.
 The second condition success = FALSE, filters for the failed login attempts.

 ### Retrieve login attempts on specific dates